"A stitch in time saves nine" - relearning old lessons.

 We have had conversations with our customers who have followed this regime wearing our briefs and a small number have reduced or eliminated their Inguinal hernia.
-However, these are a very small minority and followed a strict regime of Pilates, Yoga, dietary changes etc. The common trait is that they were proactive, single-minded and committed customers and unlikely to sit back and wait for thier condition to worsen.
+However, these are a very small minority and followed a strict regime of Pilates, Yoga, dietary changes etc. The common trait is that they were proactive, single-minded and committed customers and unlikely to sit back and wait for their condition to worsen.

 At first glance watchful waiting seems attractive.
-For the health provider the key aspect is that as a strategy it appears cheap - very cheap.
+For the health provider, the key aspect is that as a treatment strategy it appears cheap - very cheap.
 But Inguinal hernias tend to worsen rather than stay benign.
 In a 2014 study patients that switched from elective surgery to watchful waiting were 59% more likely to require emergency surgery 1 with all its associated costs.

 Watchful waiting is considered an alternative to surgery, particularly for mild asymptomatic hernias where the pain is absent.
 This is actually mainstream policy (at least in the UK and many other western countries).
 This doctrine was endorsed in a flawed 2009 McKinsey report to the Department of Health that failed to model patient outcomes over time and focused on the initial savings.
-Watchful waiting is contrary to Royal College of Surgeons and NICE advice where surgery is recommended for nearly all occurrences of Inguinal Hernia.
+Watchful waiting is contrary to the Royal College of Surgeons and NICE advice where surgery is recommended for nearly all occurrences of Inguinal Hernia.

-Many Clinical Commisioning Groups (CCGs) in the UK are making short-term financial savings by deferring surgery choices - in effect rationing services for surgery that is 'low-clinical value'.
+Many Clinical Commissioning Groups (CCGs) in the UK are making short-term financial savings by deferring surgery choices - in effect rationing services for surgery that is deemed 'low-clinical value'.
 Unfortunately, this up-front 'saving' can be undone by the small percentage of hernias that become strangulated and become expensive medical emergencies.
-Costs that could have been wholly eliminated by planned elective surgery.
+These costs could have been wholly eliminated by planned elective surgery.
 Ironically, hernia surgery is considered to have some of the highest post-operative benefits when rated by patients compared with other surgery types2,3 which is contrary to the low-clinical value argument of watchful waiting.

 In addition, the hidden costs of an inactive work-force of peak-earning middle-aged men with debilitating hernias are also ignored.